cgil/Projects/README.txt

 resulting phrase against a popular meme generator website.
 I take the best match to the phrase and form a meme
 with the text overlay on top of the image.
 Mostly written in Javascript using JQuery and a PHP backend.

+livecrowd:
+Crowdsourcing of video feeds for 3d representation of events based on location and orientation of camera feed.
+Uses an Android app to track user GPS location and Ustream API to keep position live video feeds around an event based on location.
+-Android_GPS_APP: An Android application that runs as a service, created to upload your gps coordinates to our livecrowd database while using our app.

 friendscope:
 Application that publicly display all user's Facebook Friends and allows you to view private pictures regardless of friendship status.